 1. INCREASED FAITH.
 When we die to self, we show our trust in God that he will take care of us.
 We also demonstrate our faith in his path for us.
 Paul referenced the faith we have when we "crucify" ourselves in this way:

-2. SANCTIFICATION.
+I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.
+(Galatians 2:20)2.
+SANCTIFICATION.
 As we die to self, we become increasingly pure.
 Dying to self always entails giving up the things of the world.
 It entails giving up the impurities of our hearts, such as our pride and selfishness.
 It means ridding ourselves of anything that is not godly and removing the things of the world on which we set our hearts.
 This is the essence of sanctification.
 There are many, many verses which speak about the relationship between sanctification and dying to self.
 Here are two:

 6 Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.